 Hi, I’m Melissa short

-Hi, I’m Melissa — I’m a mom, wife, and wholehearted follower of Jesus who believes in the power of gentle healing and hope.
+Hi, I’m Melissa — I’m a mom, wife, and someone whose life is deeply shaped by my faith in Jesus, and by a belief in gentle healing and hope.

 Now, as a Certified Trauma Support Specialist (read more about my training here) I walk alongside women as they rediscover their strength, peace, and God-given capacity to heal.
 I believe healing happens in relationship — in spaces of safety, care, and honesty — and I consider it sacred work to hold space for that process.